On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Introduction

-Let ${\mathcal M}_o^{lox}={{\mathcal R}_{o}^{lox}}//{\rm SU}(3,1)$.
+Let ${\mathcal M}_o^{lox}={{\mathcal R}_{o}^{lox}}/{\rm SU}(3,1)$.
 It follows that ${\mathcal M}_o^{lox}$ has been covered by four coordinate patches ${\mathcal M}_{ij}^{lox}$ which are parametrized by a subset in $\R^{15}$.
 On the intersection of any two of these coordinate patches, we have a transition map that is induced by a linear transformation of $\C^{3,1}$.
 For example, on ${{\mathcal M}_{11}^{lox}}\cap {{\mathcal M}_{12}^{lox}}$, this transition map is induced by the complex linear transformation that fixes $\aa, \ra, \ab$ and rotates $\xb$ to $\yb$.

-Let $\mathcal C= \{\gamma_j\}$, $j=1,2,\ldots, 3g-3$, be a maximal family of simple closed curves on $\Sigma_g$ such that they are neither homotopically equivalent to each other nor homotopically trivial.
-We may assume that in $\mathcal C$ each curve is actually a geodesic in its homotopy class and hence the homotopy type of the curves can be considered as an element in $\pi_1(\Sigma_g)$.
-We also assume that our curve system is \emph{simple}, i.e. there are $g$ of the curves $\gamma_j$ that correspond to two boundary components of the same three-holed sphere.
-We consider discrete, faithful representations $\rho: \pi_1(\Sigma_g) \to {\rm SU}(3,1)$ such that the $3g-3$ group elements $\rho(\gamma_j)$ are loxodromic.
-Then each pair of pants in the complement of $\mathcal C$ gives rise to a $(0, 3)$ subgroup of ${\rm SU}(3,1)$, i.e a subgroup generated by two loxodromic elements $A, ~ B$ such that $AB$ is also loxodromic.
+Let $\mathcal C= \{\gamma_j\}$, $j=1,2,\ldots, 3g-3$, be a maximal family of simple closed curves on $\Sigma_g$ such that they are neither homotopically equivalent to each-other, nor homotopically trivial.
+We may assume that each curve in $\mathcal C$ is actually a geodesic in its homotopy class, and hence, the homotopy type of the curves can be considered as an element in $\pi_1(\Sigma_g)$.
+We also assume that our curve system is \emph{simple}, i.e., there are $g$ of the curves $\gamma_j$, that correspond to two boundary components of the same three-holed sphere.
+We consider discrete, faithful representations $\rho: \pi_1(\Sigma_g) \to {\rm SU}(3,1)$ such that the $3g-3$ group elements $\rho(\gamma_j)$ are loxodromics.
+Then each pair of pants in the complement of $\mathcal C$ gives rise to a $(0, 3)$ subgroup of ${\rm SU}(3,1)$.
 The three boundary curves in a pair of pants is represented by $A$, $B$ and $B^{-1} A^{-1}$ respectively.
 For this reason, $A$, $B$ and $B^{-1} A^{-1}$ are called \emph{peripheral elements} of the two-generator subgroup $\langle A, B \rangle$.

-A discrete, faithful, totally loxodromic representation $\rho: \pi_1(\Sigma_g) \to {\rm SU}(3,1)$ is called \emph{tame} if the resulting $(0, 3)$ groups from the given pant decomposition are all non-singular in ${\rm SU}(3,1)$.
+A discrete, faithful, totally loxodromic representation $\rho: \pi_1(\Sigma_g) \to {\rm SU}(3,1)$ is called \emph{tame} if each of the $(0, 3)$ groups obtained from the given pant decomposition, is non-singular in ${\rm SU}(3,1)$.
 We aim to describe $30g-30$ parameters that specify tame representations up to conjugacy.